 The urgency of implementation of a system for the evaluation of the ecological status of the protected area’s ecosystems, as well as the assessment of the conservation status of its biodiversity, entails the integration of monitoring systems as required by the Habitats Directive, the Directive on wild birds and the water Directive.

-In addition, it is absolutely essential and extremely important the exchange of information and of scientific data from the implementation of long term monitoring programmes in order to make data comparisons and correlations, aiming to the improvement of the level of knowledge about the state of the lake’s ecosystem.
+In addition, the exchange of information and of scientific data from the implementation of long term monitoring programmes in order to make data comparisons and correlations, aiming to the improvement of the level of knowledge about the state of the lake’s ecosystem is absolutely essential and extremely important.

 Monitoring is a structured observation and data collection process (measurement), repetitive and everlasting.
 Monitoring is also a key component of a recurrent management cycle.

 As a result, monitoring includes systematic scientific research (everlasting for a specific purpose), such as the abundance of species and their geographic distribution or quality of the waters.
 The acquired knowledge is useful both for the understanding of what we are expected to manage and for the evaluation of results of the implemented measures.

 During the period 2010 -2011, the Management Body of Pamvotis Lake has conducted a water sampling programme (laboratory and field tests), with the collaboration and support of the State Chemical Laboratory of Ioannina and the Water Department of the Decentralised Administration of Epirus.
 The water samples were analysed for concentration of total phosphorus (TP) and total Nitrogen (TN).
 Meanwhile, with the assistance of the University of Western Greece and the provision of equipment from the university, laboratory analysis of chlorophyll (chl-a) and of physicochemical parameters, has been conducted in the field (in situ) with a multimeter instrument.